jhaabh/kofu/README.md

 ## Advanced Features

 ### Stop Conditions
 You can define custom stop conditions for halting execution based on external events (e.g., rate limits, API blocks).
-For example:
+The stop condition is checked after each task is completed, but tasks that have already started will continue to run.

 ```python
 # Stop condition that halts execution after two tasks are processed